react4j/react4j/README.md

 React4j is under heavy development and sometimes the documentation does not keep up to date.
 However the goal of the toolkit is to be easy to use and this includes clear and concise documentation.
 If something is unclear please [report it as a bug](https://github.com/react4j/react4j/issues) because it *is* a bug.
-If a new user has a bad time then then we need to fix the problem.
+If a new user has a bad time then we need to fix the problem.

 For more information about React4j, please see the [Website](https://react4j.github.io/).
 For the source code and project support please visit the [GitHub project](https://github.com/react4j/react4j).